graciellehigino/ms_range_interactions/manuscript.md

 geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
-These maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroupMapSta].
+These maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroup2021MapSta].
 Being simple polygons, they ignore abundance gradients and can include inadequate areas within the estimated range.
 As a result, they can lead to biased estimations of the ecological conditions experienced by a species.
 These maps can be used in